Gaurav2586/devops-kubernetes-minikube/part-3/README.md

 # Part-3

-# challange :-
+# Challange :-

-# Describe briefly how will you provide CI/CD pipeline for the microservices
+Describe briefly how will you provide CI/CD pipeline for the microservices

 # Solution :-
 ```